Flows

 Introduction

-As we begin this section, it may be helpful to remember that Flows are a feature of your admin-facing ChurchSuite modules.
-Processing people and managing Flows can only be done by authorised module Users.
-Flows are not accessible via the member-facing My ChurchSuite; your My ChurchSuite members will be unaware of which Flows they may be in.
+As we begin this section, remember that Flows are a feature of your admin-facing ChurchSuite modules.
+Only a module User can process people and manage flows.
+Flows are not accessible in the member-facing My ChurchSuite, and those with My ChurchSuite will be unaware of which Flows they may be in.

-Since Flows are only accessible to module Users, Flow stage reminder notifications and Manager digest emails are sent to the user's email address, not their linked contact email address.
-Sent Flow reminders and Digest emails are therefore recorded in the User's communication log.
+Flow manager and assigned stage reminder notifications are sent to the user's email address, not their linked contact email address.
+Therefore, sent notification emails are recorded in the User's communication log, not their Address Book profile log.

-When viewing the Flows section of the Address Book, Children, Giving or Bookings module, module users will see an overview of the process status of people in each Flow: pending (grey), due (green) and overdue (red) actions.
-Clicking on a coloured status pill will open the Flow filtered for that status or click on a Flow Name to open the Flow unfiltered.
+When viewing the Flows section of a module, users see an overview of the status of people in each Flow, showing the number of those who are pending (grey), due (green), or overdue (red) for processing.
+Clicking on a coloured status pill opens the Flow filtered for that status, and clicking on the Flow Name opens the Flow unfiltered.

-From the Flow "View", the People tab shows the same status summary in the blue section on the left.
-Clicking on a stage name from the summary list will bring that stage into focus or click on the coloured status pills to see a filtered list of people in that stage with just that status - pending (grey), due (green) or overdue (red).
-Note also the Status filter at the top of the list of people - defaulting to 'Any Status' - and the Search bar, which can be used to locate people within a long list who may be at any stage - the Search auto-filters as you type.
+From the Flow 'View', the People tab shows the same status summary and a paginated list of people in each stage.
+Clicking on a stage name in the summary list will bring the people in that stage into focus, and clicking on a coloured status pill filters the list of people in that stage with that status - pending (grey), due (green) or overdue (red).
+Note also the Status filter at the top of the list of people and the Search bar, which can be used to locate individuals within a long list who may be at any stage - the Search auto-filters as you type.

 Each person's Status and Due date are shown.
-Any 'Pending' status people - representing new people added via a web-embedded form - must be Set as active before they can be further processed.
-As each person's stage actions become due, click Process, which will open a pop-up through which you can review the actions to be processed and process them.
+Any 'Pending' status individuals—shown italicised and representing new people added via a web-embedded form—must first be Set as active before they can be further processed.
+As each person becomes due, click Process to open a pop-up that allows you to review the actions to be processed and process them.

 Processing people

 The Process pop-up is divided into two tabs.
-The Details tab gives users access to basic contact details and note history.
-Users can also add Notes, which are ideal for recording appropriate phone conversation details or any follow-up that may be needed.
-By default, Notes are added with the same visibility restriction as the Flow itself, so if your Flow's visibility is restricted to the "Welcome Team" user group, any notes added here will also be restricted to the "Welcome Team" user group too - the note Visible to can be optionally changed before the note is saved.
+The Details tab shows basic contact details and the notes history.
+Users can also add Notes, which are ideal for recording details of telephone conversations and follow-up that may be needed.
+Notes are added with the same visibility restriction as that of the Flow, so if the Flow visibility is restricted to the "Welcome Team" user group, any notes added here are also restricted to the "Welcome Team"; however, the note Visible to can be optionally changed before it is saved.

-The Actions tab (the default tab) presents the User with the Due date, the Assigned user (which can be changed without running actions, perhaps to postpone the task or delegate tasks to another user), their Instructions and a list of Actions.
-Only selected actions are processed when Run Actions is clicked.
+The Actions tab (the default tab) displays the Due date and any Assigned user.
+Click Edit to make changes, perhaps to postpone the person's actions or delegate them to another user.
+The tab also shows the stage Instructions and the list of Actions available for that stage.
+Only selected actions are processed when the Process button is clicked.

-As illustrated in the example below, a person will only be processed into another stage if a "Move to stage" action is selected - selecting this action also allows surfaces additional fields, allowing the user to choose a due date for the selected stage or to override the assigned user for the next stage.
-In the same way, other actions may also surface additional fields when selected.
-For example, a selected "Add key date" action will surface additional fields for the user to enter the date of the key date and an optional key date description.
-In the example below, the "Send email" action includes the option to further Personalise the preset email before sending it when the actions are run.
-Flows are incredibly powerful and versatile!
+As illustrated in the example below, a person is only processed into the next stage if a "Move to stage" action has been selected, which also surfaces further options to override the due date and the assigned user for that next stage.
+Other actions may also reveal additional fields when selected.
+For example, the "Add key date" action has additional fields to pick the key date and enter an optional key date description.
+The "Send email" action includes a helpful option to Personalise further the selected message before it is sent.

-Helpfully, current Flow activity is clearly shown when viewing a person's profile page.
-Clicking through to a person's Engagement tab lists any Flows the person is in, the flow stage, the due date and the processing status.
-Clicking on a Flow name redirects the user to that Flow and opens the Process pop-up for that person.
+When managing those in Flows, each person's current Flow activity is shown on their profile page.
+Clicking through to the person's Engagement tab shows any Flows the person is currently in, the flow stage, the due date, and the status within the stage.
+Clicking on a Flow name from a person's profile opens that Flow to view and launches the Process pop-up for that person.

 Assigned users - intended functionality

-People are added to a Flow stage with the Assigned user specified in the Flow's stage settings as the default.
-In the example below, Trevor James has been added to the Welcome Call stage of the Flow, which is assigned to user Paul in the Flow's settings.
-Trevor will remain assigned to Paul while in this stage and then will be assigned to the user specified in the next stage's settings when processed to next stage.
-If the next stage has no stage assigned user, Trevor will have no user assigned in the next stage.
+When people are added to a Flow or processed into a Stage where an Assigned user has been specified in the Flow stage settings, that user is assigned by default.
+In the example below, Toni Great has been added to the Welcome Call stage of the Flow, which is assigned to user Paul in the Flow's settings.
+Trevor will remain assigned to Paul throughout the Flow until a new user is assigned by a subsequent flow stage setting or the assignment is removed.

-A manual change of Assigned user always takes priority over assignments specified in the Flow's stage settings.
-This feature has many uses.
-For example, you may have a welcome Flow where newcomers are added to the Flow with no user Assigned but are then manually Assigned to a particular pastor or welcome caller.
-Each newcomer will remain assigned to that user throughout the Flow unless a different user is assigned at a later stage.
+However, it is also possible to override a stage-assigned user (or assign a user when no default assigned user is specified).
+A manual change to a person's Assigned user takes priority over those defined in the Flow stage settings.
+This flexibility has many uses.
+For example, you may have a welcome Flow where newcomers are added to the Flow with no user assigned, but are later manually assigned to a particular pastor or welcome caller.
+Each newcomer remains assigned to that manually assigned user throughout the Flow unless a different user is assigned at a later stage in the Flow.
+Similarly, when a manually assigned user is unassigned without an alternative user being assigned, that person will resume being assigned to the users specified in the Flow stage settings as they are processed from stage to stage.

-Additionally, if a user has been assigned manually, and the next stage has no stage assigned user, you may wish to match the next stage and Remove the manually assigned user:
+Where a user has been manually assigned previously, and the next stage has no stage-assigned user, you can retain the previously assigned user (the default) or Remove the manually assigned user:

-Using the Edit action, you can change both the assigned user and the due date for a flow member.
+Using the Edit action, you can change a person's assigned user and due date.

-This will surface the flow actions that have been processed for that contact and the User who processed them:
+The tracking history shows details of the actions processed and the User who processed them:

-In addition to processing individuals, you can easily process multiple people in a single process.
-Working on the People tab, use the checkboxes to select the people to be processed and select Process from the drop-down Actions menu.
+In addition to processing individuals, you can easily process multiple people in a single step.
+On the People tab, use the checkboxes to select the people to be processed, then choose Process from the drop-down bulk Actions.

-The Process pop-up opens, confirming the number of people selected.
-The default Actions are pre-ticked but you can change them as needed.
-Click Process to process the actions chosen for all the selected people.
+The Process pop-up summarises the number of people who will be updated and a list of stage Actions to select from.
+Click Process to run the actions for all the chosen people.

 Flow automation